earthly/website/blog/_posts/2021-07-13-python-timsort-merge.md

 ## Testing It

-Testing my new merge with a list of ints and floats, we can see that we are beating Timsort, especially for long lists:
+Testing my new merge with a list of integers and floats, we can see that we are beating Timsort, especially for long lists:

 ``` Python
 import merge